snowdj/Julia/Intro/InstallingJulia.md

 Installing Julia and IJulia
 ============================

-Note: If you have MIT web certificates, you may be able to run IJulia remotely on our cluster, without installing anything, by going to https://ijulia.csail.mit.edu:8000.
-We are still setting up this server and availability may currently be intermittent, however.
+#### Python Issues

-First, install IPython and related scientific-Python packages (SciPy and Matplotlib).
+- First, install IPython and related scientific-Python packages (SciPy and Matplotlib).

-The simplest way to do this on Mac and Windows is by downloading the Anaconda package and running its installer.
+- The simplest way to do this on Mac and Windows is by downloading the Anaconda package and running its installer.

-Important: on Windows, the Anaconda installer window gives options Add Anaconda to the System Path and also Register Anaconda as default Python version of the system.
-Be sure to check these boxes.
+*Important: on Windows, the Anaconda installer window gives options Add Anaconda to the System Path and also Register Anaconda as default Python version of the system.
+Be sure to check these boxes.*

-Second, download Julia version 0.2 and run the installer.
-Do not download version 0.1.
+- Second, download the most recent version of Julia.
+The Installer program makes this very easy.

-Then run the Julia application (double-click on it); a window with a julia> prompt will appear.
-At the prompt, type:
+- Then run the Julia application (double-click on `julia.cmd`); a window with a julia> prompt will appear.
+- At the prompt, type:

 <pre><code>
 Pkg.add("IJulia")